Social Security Is Important To African Americans

 Social Security offers an online retirement application that you can complete in as little as 15 minutes.
 It's so easy.
 Better yet, you can apply from the comfort of your home or office at a time most convenient for you.
 There's no need to drive to a local Social Security office or wait for an appointment with a Social Security representative.
 In most cases, once your application is submitted electronically, you're done.
 There are no forms to sign and usually no documentation is required.
 Social Security will process your application and contact you if any further information is needed.
 For more information about retirement benefits, go to Retirement.

 Disability is something most people don't like to think about.
 But the chances that you'll become disabled probably are greater than you realize.
-Studies show that a 20-year-old worker has a 3 in 10 chance of becoming disabled before reaching full retirement age.
+Studies show that just over 1 in 4 of today’s 20 year-olds will become disabled before reaching age 67.
 We pay disability benefits through two programs: the Social Security disability insurance program and the Supplemental Security Income (SSI) program.
 For more information about disability benefits, go to Disability.

 The Importance of Social Security Survivors Insurance